osusach/internshipbot-cron-getonboard/README.md

 Query possible internships every monday

 ## Getting Started
+This project uses env variables, create a `.env` file in the root directory and add `SECRET_PASS` for our API to accept the incoming request, and `INTERNSHIPBOT_ENDPOINT` to especify the api endpoint we are currently using.

 To run this project locally, install the dependencies and run the local server:

 ```sh